Olyno/Gamet/README.md

 GameAPI is, as his name indicates it, an API containing at present more than 25 syntax for the mini games.
 At present his name amounts to that but other syntax are already in the course of work to offer you more options and possibilities.So you can create simple and effective mini-games without the need for a headaches!

 __**Installation:**__
-1) Download the archive .rar
+1) Download the file .sk
 2) Goes to your file "plugins/Skript/scripts"
-3) Open the archive .zip
+3) Drop in the file
-4) Extracts the file "GameAPI" from the archive to your file of scripts.
-5) Met up to date your addons or adds if you do not have them from addons disponnible in the archive.
+4) Met up to date your addons or adds if you do not have them from addons disponnible in the archive.
-6) Reload your server
+5) Reload your server
-7) Verify the possible errors in the console
+6) Verify the possible errors in the console
-8) Enjoy !
+7) Enjoy !

 __**Use/Syntax:**__